The Definitive Guide to Brand Consistency in the AI Era

 The result?
 Brand drift.
 Your company sounds like a robot on LinkedIn, a teenager on Instagram, and a textbook in your whitepapers.
 You’re producing more content than ever, but it’s having less impact because it lacks the distinct soul of your brand.

-Generative AI models are trained on vast swathes of content from the internet.
-And when prompted, they produce content that reflects the usually very average content they’ve been trained on.
+Generative AI models are trained on vast swathes of internet content.
+When prompted, they produce content that reflects the very average data they’ve been trained on.

-If you prompt an LLM to “write a blog post about cybersecurity,” it will give you a competent, grammatically correct, and utterly boring article.
+If you ask a standard LLM to “write a blog post about cybersecurity,” it will give you a competent, grammatically correct, but utterly boring article.
 It won’t use your specific terminology.
-It won’t use your “challenger” tone.
-It will use words like “delve,” “landscape,” and “unlocking” ad nauseam.
+It won’t use your unique “challenger” tone.
+Instead, it will rely on overused words like “delve,” “landscape,” and “unlocking” ad nauseam.

-When your content sounds like everyone else’s, you become invisible.
+When your content sounds like everyone else’s, your brand becomes invisible.

 Global branding with a local touch